The following guide will give you the tips you need to write an outstanding summary statement for your resume by showing you:

 Below are tips that can give you a more organized summary and help you impress any software.

-• Research the company and competitors to spot language to mirror.
+• Research the company and competitors so your summary speaks their language.

-• Keep your summary to one short paragraph, around 35-60 words, with no filler or clichés.
+• Keep your summary short, powerful, and packed with value.
+Stick to one short paragraph, around 35-60 words, with no filler or clichés.

-• Use the past tense only for specific results and completed jobs or accomplishments.
+• Use the right verb tenses for clarity and professionalism.
+Utilize the past tense only for specific results and completed jobs or accomplishments.
+Write in the present tense for your skills or what you currently do.

 • Don’t highlight tasks you don’t want to keep doing.

-• Name-drop sparingly and never disclose confidential clients.
+• Name-drop sparingly and ethically (never disclose confidential clients).

 Resume Summary Statement Examples